kerrishotts/PhoneGap-HotShot-3-x-Code-Bundle/README.md

 > You should also check out [notes.md](./notes.md) within this repository -- there are important issues and discussions of which you should be aware.

+> **Note**: The book and scripts within use the `--copy-from` feature of the Cordova CLI.
+This was introduced in v3.3.1, so if you are not at that version, it would probably be a good idea to update your version of Cordova or perform the copies from the templates to your project manually.

 # Table of Contents

 * [Chapter/Project Lookup](#chapterproject-lookup)